mohammad-taheri1/react-redux/README.md

 -  How to config & use Redux
 -  How to config & use Redux DevTools
 -  How to config & use Redux Logger
--  How to config & use Redux Thunk
+-  How to config & use Redux-Thunk
--  How to config & use Redux Saga
+-  How to config & use Redux-Saga

 ## Key Points

-- In Normal Action Creators, we return an object
+-  In default Environment, Each Action Creator returns an action object
+-  Using Redux-Thunk,Each Action Creator returns an async function instead of an action object